Charles Williams, Baron Williams of Elvel

 Charles Cuthbert Powell Williams, Baron Williams of Elvel, CBE, PC (9 February 1933 – 30 December 2019) was a British business executive, Labour life peer and member of the House of Lords.
 In his 20s he played first-class cricket while at university and for several seasons afterwards.
 He was the stepfather of Justin Welby, the Archbishop of Canterbury.

 Early life

-Williams was born on 9 February 1933, the son of N. P. Williams and Muriel de Lérisson Cazenove.
+Williams was born on 9 February 1933, the son of Dr Norman Powell Williams (died 1943), DD, Lady Margaret Professor of Divinity at the University of Oxford from 1927 to his death in 1943 and Canon of Christ Church, and Muriel de Lérisson Cazenove (died 1979), from a landed gentry family.
 His mother's brother was Brigadier Arnold de Lérisson Cazenove.

 He was educated at Westminster School and at Christ Church, Oxford, where he received a Bachelor of Arts in literae humaniores in 1955 and a Master of Arts.
 Williams was further educated at the London School of Economics, where he graduated with a Bachelor of Science in 1964.
 Between 1955 and 1957, he served as Subaltern in the Headquarters of the King's Royal Rifle Corps in Winchester and in the regiment's 1st Battalion in Derna in Libya.